DivyaKarade/OmicLearn/docs/HOW-TO:-Installation-&-Running.md

 > We highly recommend the [Anaconda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html) Python distribution which comes with a powerful package manager.
 >
-> It is strongly recommended to install Omic Learn in its own environment.
+> It is strongly recommended to install OmicLearn in its own environment.

 1. Open the console and create a new conda environment: `conda create --name omic_learn python=3.7`
 2. Activate the environment: `conda activate omic_learn` for Linux / Mac Os X / Windows